PattonYu/CUFAR/README.md

 # CUFAR
-This repository provides a reference implementation of paper: Overcoming Forgetting in Fine-Grained Urban Flow Inference via Adaptive Knowledge Replay.
+This repository provides a reference implementation of paper: *Overcoming Forgetting in Fine-Grained Urban Flow Inference via Adaptive Knowledge Replay*, Thirty-Seventh AAAI Conference on Artificial Intelligence (AAAI), 2023.

 The codes include the implementation of CUFAR and other FUFI methods (UrbanFM, DeepLGR, FODE, UrbanODE, UrbanPy).

 ## Requirements
 We implement CUFAR and other FUFI methods with following dependencies: